The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 How to prep your horse clipping shears.

-These Lister Stars have a tension knob that is marked for easy “backing-up” when you are tightening the blades.
+These Lister Stars have a tension knob that is marked for easy “backing-up” when tightening the blades.

 How to prep your horse for the best clip